NOTE: I added some additional thoughts on 2-4-2021

 Ten: [This paragraph is from my dear friend, Jamie Luck.]
 I have sometimes wondered if the Bible is not a “Cliff Notes” version that leaves a lot of holes with unanswered questions.
 And the danger is that humankind either thinks there are no holes, or fills the holes with the wrong answers!
 I am definitely not dogmatic that everything in the Bible is crystal clear.
 Like the Apostle John wrote near the end of his biography (Gospel) of Jesus, if everything Jesus did was recorded, there wouldn’t be enough books to contain all He did!
 So surely we are missing pieces of the puzzle.
 I feel the “killer God” of the Bible falls into that category.

-There you have it, 10 attempts at partial, incomplete explanations for why in the Bible God ordered people killed or killed them Himself.
+There you have it, a few incomplete attempts at partial, explanations for why in the Bible God ordered people killed or killed them Himself.
 Do these explanations fully answer questions about such matters?
 Decidedly not!
 But as hinted at earlier, such explanations at least make it a little easier for me to accept God’s unconditional love for me—and love Him in return—even though I certainly don’t understand even a smidgen of his ways and works among humanity.
 I can at least believe the Bible’s declaration that “God is love” (1 John 4: 8) with fewer reservations than I’ve had in the past before offering these partial explanations.